 U.S. to miss deadline for release of 9/11 probe documents, court filing shows

-WASHINGTON, March 10 (Reuters) - The U.S. Justice Department acknowledged on Thursday that it would miss a deadline set by President Joe Biden's executive order to review and release documents from the FBI investigation of the attacks of Sept.
-11, 2001.
+WASHINGTON, March 10 (Reuters) - The U.S. Justice Department acknowledged on Thursday it would miss a deadline set by President Joe Biden's executive order to review and release documents from the FBI investigation of the attacks of Sept.
+11, 2001, which killed nearly 3,000 people.

 This was "due to continuing co-ordination with a number of foreign governments and ongoing interagency review," it added.